Twitter's goal in IPO: to avoid becoming Facebook

 "They were really information and data hogs," said one person who worked on the process.
 "They wanted a lot of different perspectives and to make sure that they did this right."

 In the end, Twitter made different choices from its rival social networking site for its IPO.
-Facebook selected Morgan Stanley as its lead underwriter, while Twitter picked Goldman Sachs.
+Facebook selected Morgan Stanley (MS.N) as its lead underwriter, while Twitter picked Goldman Sachs (GS.N).
 Facebook listed on Nasdaq, where trading glitches marred the initial hours of trading, while Twitter listed on the New York Stock Exchange.

 Facebook Chief Executive Mark Zuckerberg skipped out on at least one major meeting with investors during the company's IPO roadshow, but Twitter's CEO Dick Costolo attended all meetings across the country.